Evolving Curricula with Regret-Based Environment Design: Abstract

 \section{Abstract}

-It remains a significant challenge to train generally capable agents with reinforcement learning (RL).
+Training generally-capable agents with reinforcement learning (RL) remains a significant challenge.
 A promising avenue for improving the robustness of RL agents is through the use of curricula.
 One such class of methods frames environment design as a game between a student and a teacher, using regret-based objectives to produce environment instantiations (or levels) at the frontier of the student agent's capabilities.
-These methods benefit from their generality, with theoretical guarantees at equilibrium, yet they often struggle to find effective levels in challenging design spaces.
-By contrast, evolutionary approaches seek to incrementally alter environment complexity, resulting in potentially open-ended learning, but often rely on domain-specific heuristics and vast amounts of computational resources.
-In this paper we propose to harness the power of evolution in a principled, regret-based curriculum.
-Our approach, which we call \emph{\methodlong{}} (\method{}), seeks to constantly produce levels at the frontier of an agent's capabilities, resulting in curricula that start simple but become increasingly complex. \method{} maintains the theoretical benefits of prior regret-based methods, while providing significant empirical gains in a diverse set of environments. \\ An interactive version of the paper is available at \url{accelagent.github.io}.
+These methods benefit from theoretical robustness guarantees at equilibrium, yet they often struggle to find effective levels in challenging design spaces in practice.
+By contrast, evolutionary approaches incrementally alter environment complexity, resulting in potentially open-ended learning, but often rely on domain-specific heuristics and vast amounts of computational resources.
+This work proposes harnessing the power of evolution in a principled, regret-based curriculum.
+Our approach, which we call \emph{\methodlong{}} (\method{}), seeks to constantly produce levels at the frontier of an agent's capabilities, resulting in curricula that start simple but become increasingly complex. \method{} maintains the theoretical benefits of prior regret-based methods, while providing significant empirical gains in a diverse set of environments.
+An interactive version of this paper is available at \url{https://accelagent.github.io}.